RedBucketRealty/Planning/frontend_plans/business_requirements.md

   - Indicate unseen notifications
 - A referral page
   - Displays referral code
+  - Display number of users and date of signup using referral code
   - Has sharing functionality
 - A profile page
   - Has navigation to a Compliance document and KYC page